1938 - Born in Woodford Green Essex, the second of three children.

 Do you intend to exhibit this year?

-Most paintings sell direct from the studio but I’ve have got a number of shows planned for later in 2019.
+Most paintings sell direct from the studio but I’ve got a couple of shows in the pipeline.